Does Toenail Fungus Smell? Warning Signs & What It Means for Your Health

 • Bacterial growth alongside the fungal infection

-• Nail lifting, which creates hidden spaces where germs thrive
+• Nail lifting, which creates hidden spaces with poor airflow

-As the nail thickens or separates slightly, airflow is reduced, allowing odor-causing bacteria to grow.
+As the nail thickens or separates slightly, airflow is reduced, allowing odor-causing bacteria to thrive.

 What Toenail Fungus Smell Is Like